When should I change my fish's water?

 Now with all that being said, nitrates aren’t the only reason for water changes.
 (Que you guys that never reach 40ppm, this part’s for you)

-In case you didn’t know your tank water has essential minerals like calcium, magnesium and many others in it that will eventually deplete.
+In case you didn’t know your tank water has essential minerals like calcium, magnesium, and many others in it that will eventually deplete.
 Both by the fish and by the tank itself.
 And the best way to replace these essential minerals is by water change.
-Yes there are products out there that can add these minerals directly to your tank, I use Cichlid Trace myself religiously and I love it, but IMO those products can’t compete with a nice big fresh water change.
+Yes, there are products out there that can add these minerals directly to your tank, I use Cichlid Trace myself religiously and I love it, but IMO those products can’t compete with a nice big freshwater change.

 Nitrates are acidic, and the higher they reach and the longer they stay in your tank it can deplete the minerals in your tank that buffer your water and keep your PH high and stable.